Lorp/fit-to-width/README.md

 ### _targetWidth_

-We can choose a specific target width for the elements in pixels.
+The optional `targetWidth` parameter is used to set a pixel width for the element.
 Default is to use the current width of the elements.

 **Be careful not to apply `ftw_fit()` on elements of `auto` width.**

 ## Return value

-Returns the `config` object, which has properties:
+Returns an object which has properties:
 * `elapsedTime`: the total time in ms
 * `operations`: the operations used to adjust elements